xavierdubuc/angularjs-flashbag/README.md

 ```
 This call append the new message in the $rootScope variable "messages".
 At this point, you can access all these messages in your templates.
-Success messages are display for 5 seconds and autohide after, Error messages need to be "closed" to disappear.
+Success messages are display for 5 seconds and autohide after, Error and Warning messages for 10 seconds.
-To "close" an error, you juste need to call the function 'remove()' on the flashbag service.
+To "close" an flash messsage, you juste need to call the function 'remove()' on the flashbag service.
-Shortcuts functions exists : `setSuccess(messageText)` and `setError(messageText)` where you just have to provide message text.
+Shortcuts functions exists : `setSuccess(messageText)`, `setWarning(messageText)` and `setError(messageText)` where you just have to provide message text.

 ## Example